 Below is a list of potentially eligible items.
 However, final determination of the eligibility of all project related costs will be made at the time of reimbursement.
 Prior to the submittal of an application for funding, or at any point in the project life cycle, local agencies may meet with OCTA staff to review the eligibility of project related costs.
-Application review and approval does not guarantee the eligibility of all items.
+Application review and approval does not quarantee the eligibility of all items.

-- Required environmental mitigation for projects funded by ICE - Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices - Sound walls (in conjunction with roadway improvement mitigation measures) - Aesthetic improvements including landscaping within the project ROW (eligible improvements up to 10 percent (10%) of construction costs, provided costs are reasonable for the transportation benefit) - Signal equipment (as incidental component of program), including the installation or upgrade of pedestrian countdown heads - Bicycle detection systems - Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section) - Improvements to private property if part of a ROW settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document and are located within the roadway right-of-way. - Roadway grading within the ROW (inclusive of any TCEs and/or ROW agreement related improvements) should not exceed a depth for normal roadway excavation (e.g., structural section).
+- Required environmental mitigation for projects funded by ICE - Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices - Sound walls (in conjunction with roadway improvement mitigation measures) - Aesthetic improvements including landscaping within the project ROW (eligible improvements up to 10 percent (10%) of construction costs, provided costs are reasonable for the transportation benefit) - Signal equipment (as incidental component of program), including the installation or upgrade of pedestrian countdown heads - Bicycle detection systems - Rehabilitation and/or resurfacing of incidental pavement areas within the proposed project limits is eligible but shall not exceed 10 percent (10%) of the M2 construction grant, subject to match requirements. - Improvements to private property if part of a ROW settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document and are located within the roadway right-of-way. - Roadway grading within the ROW (inclusive of any TCEs and/or ROW agreement related improvements) should not exceed a depth for normal roadway excavation (e.g., structural section).
 Additional grading will be considered on a case-by-case basis.
-Agencies shall provide supporting documentation (e.g., soils reports, ROW agreements) to justify the additional grading.
+Agencies shall provide supporting documentation (e.g., soils reports, ROW agreements) to justify the additional grading. - Additional ROW and CON to accommodate pedestrian or bike improvements (including Class II and Class IV bike lanes) as a complementary feature to the MPAH project are eligible.
+Construction of eligible bike facilities shall not exceed 25 percent (25%) of M2 construction grant, subject to match requirements.